FTLam11/FTLam11.github.io/_posts/2019-08-16-programming_mantras.md

 *Bandcamp* fo sho.

-## The only and only programming fuel you truly need (well not really)
+## The one and only programming fuel you truly need (well not really)

 *McDonald's green tea*